SPECIAL TOPIC: DAY (YOM, BDB 398, KB 399)

-Theories of the meaning of yom (day) taken and adapted from Dr. John Harris' (Dean of the School of Christian Studies and Professor of OT at East Texas Baptist University) OT Survey I Notebook:
+Theories of the meaning of yom (day, in Genesis 1) taken and adapted from Dr. John Harris' (Dean of the School of Christian Studies and Professor of OT at East Texas Baptist University) OT Survey I Notebook:

 1. The Literal Twenty-Four Hour Period Theory